Home

 • lower back pain caused by enlarged lymph nodes putting pressure on your nerves,

 Remember that prevention of lymphoma always starts with a healthy immune system.
-The negative side effects of alcohol on your immune system can make your condition worse.
+The negative side effects of alcohol on your immune system can make your condition and your symptoms worse.
+Help your immune system help you to have a good lymphoma prognosis.

-You may experience the following symptoms of lymphoma as the cancer progress:
+You may experience the following signs and symptoms of lymphoma as the cancer progress:

 • severe skin itching especially in the legs or feet, and